-As of June 30, 2020, United is the guarantor of \$126 million of aircraft mortgage debt issued by one of United's regional carriers.
+As of September 30, 2020, United is the guarantor of \$123 million of aircraft mortgage debt issued by one of United's regional carriers.
 The aircraft mortgage debt is subject to similar increased cost provisions as described below for the Company's debt, and the Company would potentially be responsible for those costs under the guarantees.

 Increased Cost Provisions.
 In United's financing transactions that include loans in which United is the borrower, United typically agrees to reimburse lenders for any reduced returns with respect to the loans due to any change in capital requirements and, in the case of loans with respect to which the interest rate is based on the London Interbank Offered Rate ("LIBOR"), for certain other increased costs that the lenders incur in carrying these loans as a result of any change in law, subject, in most cases, to obligations of the lenders to take certain limited steps to mitigate the requirement for, or the amount of, such increased costs.
-At June 30, 2020, the Company had \$7.6 billion of floating rate debt with remaining terms of up to 12 years that are subject to these increased cost provisions.
-In several financing transactions involving loans or leases from non-U.S. entities, with remaining terms of up to 12 years and an aggregate balance of \$7.4 billion, the Company bears the risk of any change in tax laws that would subject loan or lease payments thereunder to non-U.S. entities to withholding taxes, subject to customary exclusions.
+At September 30, 2020, the Company had \$12.3 billion of floating rate debt with remaining terms of up to 12 years that are subject to these increased cost provisions.
+In several financing transactions involving loans or leases from non-U.S. entities, with remaining terms of up to 12 years and an aggregate balance of \$10.8 billion, the Company bears the risk of any change in tax laws that would subject loan or lease payments thereunder to non-U.S. entities to withholding taxes, subject to customary exclusions.

 Labor Negotiations.
-As of June 30, 2020, the Company had approximately 91,800 employees, of whom approximately 85% were represented by various U.S. labor organizations and approximately 22% were on voluntary unpaid leaves of absence.
+As of September 30, 2020, the Company had approximately 87,887 employees, of whom approximately 85% were represented by various U.S. labor organizations and approximately 52% participated in voluntary separation programs and voluntary leave of absence programs.
 On February 1, 2019, the collective bargaining agreement with the Air Line Pilots Association ("ALPA"), the labor union representing United's pilots, became amendable.
 The Company and ALPA are in negotiations for an amended agreement.
+On September 28, 2020, United's pilots approved an agreement to avoid furloughs, at least until June 2021.
+The agreement offers, among other things, a second round of an early separation option for all pilots with at least 10 years of service and age 50 and over.

 The Company and UNITE HERE, the labor union representing United's Catering Operations employees, started negotiations for a first collective bargaining agreement in March 2019.